William Fleming (governor): Political career

 A patriot nonetheless, Fleming remained active in politics during the American Revolution, representing a western district as a member of the Senate of Virginia.
 He succeeded his brother-in-law William Christian and, in turn, was succeeded by him in 1779 so Fleming could address matters in the mountains.
 However, Fleming continued his political involvement as a member of the Governor's Council.

 In January 1781, British forces invaded Virginia and scattered the remaining Virginia legislators from Richmond, as well as forced governor Thomas Jefferson to flee into the mountains.
 When the legislature reconvened at Staunton, Jefferson's term had expired, so Fleming, as the senior member of the Virginia Council present, acted unofficially as governor.
 He served in this capacity from June 4 to 12, when the reconvened legislature elected Thomas Nelson as the next governor.
 During this brief time, Fleming called out the Virginia militia to oppose the British invasion by Benedict Arnold, Banastre Tarleton, and others.
 The legislature retroactively legalized his actions.
 For this reason, Fleming is listed as the third governor of the commonwealth.

 During and after the War for Independence, Fleming headed commissions to Kentucky to settle land disputes and attend to other official business, including auditing the accounts of various officials in the new state's western region as the war ended.
 In 1780, the General Assembly formally abolished Kentucky County (which he represented alongside neighboring counties) and established Fayette, Jefferson, and Lincoln Counties.
 In 1784 Fleming attended one of the conventions held in Danville, Virginia, which paved the way for Kentucky's separation from Virginia.
-His final public service was as one of Botetourt County's two delegates to the 1788 Virginia Ratifying Convention (alongside Martin McFerran).
+His final public service was as one of Botetourt County's two delegates to the 1788 Virginia Ratifying Convention (alongside Martin McFerran); an event held at the Richmond Theatre.
 Although Fleming had reservations about the new U.S. Constitution, he voted in favor of ratification as his constituents had instructed.
 He also served on the board of trustees of Washington College (later Washington and Lee University) and was known for having one of the finest libraries in the western part of the Commonwealth.